-With the 1000 Ideas Programme, the FWF supports the promotion of completely new, daring or particularly original research ideas that lie outside the current scientific understanding.
+With the 1,000 Ideas Programme, the FWF provides funding for completely new, daring, or particularly original research ideas that lie outside the current scientific understanding.
 The key aim is to investigate future-oriented research topics with high scientific and transformative potential.

 - Formal applications are submitted by the Austrian research institution; there is no limit to the number of applications that can be submitted by a research institution.

 - A principal investigator can only be involved in one project application.
 The FWF’s limit on the number of funded projects in other programmes does not apply to applications for the 1,000 Ideas Programme.

 - Foster creativity, encourage risk-taking, and facilitate the development of novel, innovative research domains